-- Complete the Application for Admission using the online form on our website at trcc.edu/apply/. - Complete your Free Application for Federal Student Aid (FASFA). - Complete the guided self-placement questionnaire. - Submit high school and previous college transcripts. - Visit with an advisor to: - Review pathway/program requirements in the College catalog and read course descriptions. - Determine if a prerequisite or corequisite is necessary.
-See definition in Academic Information and Rules section of College catalog. - Discuss academic plans and select courses. - Plan a tentative schedule that considers work and family obligations. - $\circ$ $\quad$ Have your advisor approve your schedule. - Register for courses. - To register online, visit trcc.edu and click myTRCC to create a schedule, choose class times and locations, register, and pay for classes.
-If you are a new student, you will work with your initial advisor. - Consider your payment options.
+- Complete the Application for Admission using the online form on our website at trcc.edu/apply/. - Complete Identity Verification process. - Complete your Free Application for Federal Student Aid (FASFA). - Register to take the Accuplacer Placement exam test or submit placement scores from ACT or SAT that are less than 5 years old. - Submit high school and previous college transcripts. - Visit with an advisor to: - Review pathway/program requirements in the College catalog and read course descriptions. - Determine if a prerequisite or corequisite is necessary.
+See course description in the College catalog. - Discuss academic plans and select courses. - Plan a tentative schedule that considers work and family obligations. - Have your advisor approve your schedule. - Register for courses. - To register online, visit trcc.edu and click myTRCC to create a schedule, choose class times and locations, register, and pay for classes.
+If you are a new student, you will work with a general advisor. - Consider your payment options.
 Once you are registered for courses, a bill is generated.
 If you do not secure payment in the form of financial aid or scholarship prior to classes starting, you will be required to pay for the tuition, books, fees, etc. on your own.
 Please see Fees and Charges for payment options.
 For more information go to trcc.edu/payfor-college/financial-aid/.